Strategic Brief, Decision-Layer Architecture for Agentic AI

 Purpose: Get the client's data to a certified Gold-layer state, on schedule, with a documented handoff.
 Onboarding owns everything from first kickoff to go-live sign-off.
 Its success metric is time-to-Gold.

 Scope limit: Onboarding ends at go-live.
-Post-go-live data quality and pipeline health transfer fully to MDS Support.
+Post-go-live data quality and pipeline health transfer fully to Data Services Support.
 Onboarding does not maintain; it delivers and moves.

 Purpose: Maintain the Gold-layer state Onboarding delivered, continuously, against agreed SLAs.
-MDS Support owns data quality post-go-live, pipeline reliability, and operating partner change management.
+Data Services Support owns data quality post-go-live, pipeline reliability, and operating partner change management.
 Its success metric is SLA attainment and anomaly resolution time.

-Scope limit: MDS Support does not onboard new clients; it manages within active contracts.
+Scope limit: Data Services Support does not onboard new clients; it manages within active contracts.
 Net-new client onboarding returns to the Onboarding function.

 Forward Deployed Engineering

 Scope limit: FDE does not do data engineering or pipeline management.
 It operates on a stable data layer.
-If the layer is not stable, FDE surfaces that to MDS and Onboarding before proceeding.
+If the layer is not stable, FDE surfaces that to Data Services and Onboarding before proceeding.

 Capability model

 Functional areas define the phases of delivery.
-Capabilities (pills) will be mapped to each area and color-coded by which function owns them — Onboarding, MDS Support, or FDE.
+Capabilities (pills) will be mapped to each area and color-coded by which function owns them: Onboarding, Data Services Support, or FDE.
 Project Management spans all four delivery phases as a cross-cutting discipline.

-Baseline is the floor — what each function must be able to do before touching a client account.
+Baseline is the floor: what each function must be able to do before touching a client account.
 Excellent is the Phase 02 target state.
-The gap between them is the development agenda for each function lead.
+The gap between them is each engine lead's development agenda.

 Function Baseline (floor at hire) Excellent (Phase 02 target)

-Onboarding Executes documented onboarding playbook; achieves Bronze and Silver layer certification within committed timeline; completes clean MDS handoff with documented validation ruleset Runs parallel onboarding tracks without quality degradation; proactively surfaces schema complexity before kickoff; contributes new patterns to playbook; zero regression on MDS handoffs; sub-30-day time-to-Silver for standard ICP clients
+Onboarding Executes documented onboarding playbook; achieves Bronze and Silver layer certification within committed timeline; completes clean Data Services handoff with documented validation ruleset Runs parallel onboarding tracks without quality degradation; proactively surfaces schema complexity before kickoff; contributes new patterns to playbook; zero regression on Data Services handoffs; sub-30-day time-to-Silver for standard ICP clients

-MDS Support Monitors pipeline health against SLA thresholds; resolves data quality exceptions within agreed window; manages within-contract source additions without re-engaging Onboarding for playbook guidance Predictive anomaly detection — surfaces issues before clients flag them; owns schema drift taxonomy and responds to regulatory changes without escalation; SLA attainment above 99%; maintains Gold-layer readiness for FDE without manual coordination; monthly data quality report published to client stakeholders
+Data Services Support Monitors pipeline health against SLA thresholds; resolves data quality exceptions within agreed window; manages within-contract source additions without re-engaging Onboarding for playbook guidance Predictive anomaly detection that surfaces issues before clients flag them; owns schema drift taxonomy and responds to regulatory changes without escalation; SLA attainment above 99%; maintains Gold-layer readiness for FDE without manual coordination; monthly data quality report published to client stakeholders

 FDE Delivers productized AI readiness assessment; scopes and deploys first agent against a defined use case within agreed timeline; achieves client acceptance on first submission Runs multi-use-case agent programs across concurrent accounts; proactively identifies expansion use cases before renewal; contributes reusable patterns to FDE practice library; generates measurable NRR lift on every covered account; deployable cross-region without a re-ramp period